 Considering the variety of constraints, Staff finds that the project accomplishes the goal of improving the two mile stretch of West Broad Street.
 The plan calls for delineating spaces for Amenity, Pedestrian, and Building zones, allotting a six foot minimum clearance for the Pedestrian Zone, which is one foot more than current practice.
-In terms of paving, the project calls for new, simplified sidewalk finishes (in areas that are unimproved by VCU) which will help unify the aesthetic along the corridor.
-Lighting will be enhanced through additional acorn light fixtures where none currently exist and the provision of festoon lighting in selected areas.
+In terms of paving, the project calls for new, simplified sidewalk finishes (in areas that are unimproved by VCU or other private property owners) which will help unify the aesthetic along the corridor.
+Lighting will be enhanced through additional acorn light fixtures on existing metal.
 Street trees are planned along the route and will vary depending on the width of the sidewalk and overhead utilities.
-The addition of including root path structures to promote tree longevity is commendable.
+Root path structures will not be part of this project as research has not proven these actually assist in enhancing or directing the growth/path of roots.
 Curb extensions, street furnishings, and driveway closures further speak to enhancements that align with the systems-based approach for the city's Vision Zero effort, an initiative to eliminate traffic fatalities for all travel modes.